Is Punta Cana expensive? Learn everything about prices in Punta Cana!

 Supermarket prices in the Dominican Republic are pretty expensive compared to the minimum wage of the local workers, which is just about 200 USD per month.
 Of course, groceries are still considerably cheaper than in the United States, but compared to some European countries where prices are pretty low, shopping in Punta Cana and the Dominican Republic is not as cheap as you might expect.

-On the side, if you stick to local products, your supermarket bill in Punta Cana won’t be too high and if you buy some of the fruits and vegetables from roadside vendors, it will be even cheaper.
+On the other side, if you stick to local products, your supermarket bill in Punta Cana won’t be too high and if you buy some of the fruits and vegetables from roadside vendors, it will be even cheaper.

-• Local eggs (pack of 6 eggs): 50 DOP (approx. 1 USD)
+• Local eggs (pack of 6 eggs): 55 DOP (approx. 1 USD)

 • Local pasta (1 pound): 30 DOP (approx. 0.50 USD)